If there are updates on these chapters that you receive, I'm just editing my readers. Thanks for your patience. 8-13-17

 A sweet feminine voice humming with some severity and worry couldn't touch where she was in that dark but relieving place.
 Other hands, touching and checking could only earn fear of her fever.
 The water that she'd been found in had taken its toll, she was ill.
 More blankets, more warmth, herbs and still she never roused.

-But five days after her body laid in hibernation for the final time, with no one carrying her for miles on end strange voices cracked something.
+But five days after her body laid in hibernation for the final time, with no one carrying her for miles on end, strange voices finally cracked something.
 And a familiar tenor sent a very real fear deep in her stomach.
 Her fingers twitched and a foreign voice grew excited.
 She searched for the familiar voice, directly over her as it spoke like a fast winding silk.
 Her blue eyes blurred as she opened them, focusing after a long moment.

 Her head spun and she slid to the ground slowly as a female demon came to her, shushing her.
 Kagome didn't like this at all, this wasn't right.
 Where was she?
 Where was Inuyasha?
-Again she tried to stand; she had to find him but strong arms held her firmly in place.
+Again she tried to stand.
+She had to find him but strong arms held her firmly in place.

 "I'm Kagome and I live in Tokyo…" They all stared in confusion as she murmured, eyes dropping a little as her head lolled.
 It hurt so badly and she felt so dizzy!
 Running her fingers through her hair she felt something wet as her nails scrapped over a harder surface in her hair.
 Pulling her hand away to investigate she stared.
 "There's blood on my hand."
-Her words were calm but it was obvious she hadn't made a connection.
+Her words were calm, but it was obvious she hadn't made a connection.

 Sesshoumaru's mother shook her head slightly, her white hair swishing with the sudden but slow movement.
 She looked to her husband with deep, violet eyes and smiled.
 Her pale skin seemed to brighten along with the gesture.
 A blue crescent mingled with one that was the color of ebony.
-Two strips upon her cheeks brought the paleness of her features out and the one nearest to the eye on both sides of her face was black.
+Two stripes upon her cheeks brought the paleness of her features out and the one nearest to the eye on both sides of her face was black.
 The one that was the near her jaw line was blue.
 It was the same upon her small wrists.

 "Do you believe it is safe to keep a miko here?
 No human knows our son exists and a miko especially should not."
 Her mate's brows knitted in concern but he gave a nod.
 "I pray you are right my love."

-"Maybe you are right husband, could one so innocent in sleep be cruel in wake?"
+"Maybe you are right husband.
+Could one so innocent in sleep be cruel in wake?"
 Her smile turned into something of uncertainty as he stepped out, the shoji screen shutting with no sound.
 "But it is not wise to take chances."
 Violet eyes, once bright now dulled as her power grew.

 Keeping one hand on Kagome's head the demon moved her other hand to the girls' heart and concentrated deeply.
 Memories flashed like lights for a moment, flickering out of her reach but soon, with much more concentration, she could capture them.
-There was a memory of Kagome's father lifting her into the air and spinning her round with deep laughter and then one instituted the loss of such an important man.
+There was a memory of Kagome's father lifting her into the air and spinning her around with deep laughter and then one instituted the loss of such an important man.
 She could feel Kagome's heart swell or crack with every image as if she were the girl and not the viewer.
 A memory of Kagome's first fear revealed itself, of life with death, and then her first pain, the loss of a tooth because she fell down the shrine stairs and hit the concrete face first.

-His mothers hands pulled away from Kagome's body as shock entered her system; icy and painful.
+His mothers hands pulled away from Kagome's body as shock entered her system, icy and painful.
 "That couldn't have been my son… That wasn't my boy was it?"
 Too cold, his eyes were so distant and unwelcome.
 Nothing like the ones she loved.

-Kagome's pulse quickened and she heard Inuyasha speak but again it fast-forwarded of its own accord.
-The memory did not want to be left there and worked against her with little difficulty as she tried to slow it.
+Kagome's pulse quickened and she heard Inuyasha speak, but again it fast-forwarded of its own accord.
+The memory did not want to be left there and worked against her with difficulty as she tried to slow it.
 She saw it still though, watched as her son lifted his hand and sent forth his venomous toxins.
 He'd tried to kill the girl because she had drawn the sword and he had not.
 It pained her to watch the hate in him, hate for humans.
 But Kagome arose from the melted bone and threatened him as though nothing had happened.
 Fear became anger as she gave Inuyasha Tetsuiga.

-The tears that had been held in place brimmed as she watched Inuyasha embrace the woman who walked dead among living, Kikyo.
+The tears that had been held in place brimmed as she watched Inuyasha embrace the woman who walked dead among the living; Kikyo.
 She could feel the wrenching despair Kagome felt, the betrayal that ached in her heart so strongly.
 She saw the many times where they held one another all in unison then, the strongest memories of all that Kagome felt, the times he ran to her or the one where he swore to protect her stung worse than any poison she had ever felt.

 "Surely this girl can not be evil if she is able to open her heart to so many."
 Her whisper was quiet, one of trust and sorrow.
 Trust because Kagome was no ordinary human woman, showing more kindness than she'd seen any other ever give and sorrow for the fact that she loved someone who could not release the dead.